Getting your job ads to stand out isn’t always easy…

 Unfortunately, this means that no matter how interesting your role may be, even the keenest candidate doesn’t want to spend their entire afternoon going through it.

-The most effective ads consist of around 300 words (1500 characters), with a job title length of just 29 characters.
+The most effective ads consist of around 500 words, with a job title length of just 29 characters.

 In fact, anything under 500 words will increase application numbers by an average of 12%.